k2-fsa/sherpa/docs/source/ncnn/ios/build-sherpa-ncnn-swift.rst

      Screenshot for the pre-selected pre-trained model

-Let us add the pre-trained model :ref:`sherpa-ncnn-mixed-english-chinese-conv-emformer-model` to Xcode.
-Please follow :ref:`sherpa-ncnn-mixed-english-chinese-conv-emformer-model` to download it from `huggingface <https://huggingface.co/csukuangfj/sherpa-ncnn-conv-emformer-transducer-2022-12-06>`_.
+Next, add the pre-trained model :ref:`sherpa-ncnn-mixed-english-chinese-conv-emformer-model` to Xcode.
+Follow :ref:`sherpa-ncnn-mixed-english-chinese-conv-emformer-model`
+to download it from `huggingface <https://huggingface.co/csukuangfj/sherpa-ncnn-conv-emformer-transducer-2022-12-06>`_.
-You can download it to any directory as you like.
+You can download it to any directory you like.

 Please right click the project ``SherpaNcnn`` and select ``Add Files to "SherpaNcnn"...`` in the popup menu, as is shown in the screenshot below: